 I already have three international trips planned for this year, the longest being six weeks in Europe, so I guess we will just have to see what the future holds.
 While Simon is still at his job, I can’t see long term travel being a thing, but once he stops working, I totally see us taking off again.

-Want to read more about me?
+Want to read more about me before my adult gap year?
 Head on over to my About Me page

-Enjoy this post?
+Enjoy reading about my adult gap year?
 Share with your friends and pin for later.

 Josie is a forty-something budget traveller.
 She only discovered travel in her late thirties, but since then has travelled extensively including taking an adult gap year.
 She is now based in Australia and loves sharing all she has learned about travelling on a budget but with the comforts a Gen Xer requires.